 Savings on the first 6 percent of base salary are matched by company contributions on a dollar-for-dollar basis.
-Matching company contributions, which vest when a participant attains three years of continuous service, are initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having savings invested in full increments of 1 percent among twenty-one active investment options as of December 31, 2019 (see Notes 1(f), 9 and 11).
-Eligible participants may also contribute amounts representing the direct rollover of pre-tax funds from a qualified retirement plan sponsored by any previous employer or a conduit IRA, or from the United States Steel Corporation Plan for Employee Pension Benefits (Revision of 2003).
+Matching company contributions, which vest when a participant attains two years of continuous service, are initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having savings invested in full increments of 1 percent among twenty-one active investment options as of December 31, 2019 (see Notes 1f, 9 and 10).
+Eligible participants may also contribute amounts representing the direct rollover of pre-tax funds from a qualified retirement plan sponsored by any previous employee or a conduit IRA, or from the United States Steel Corporation Plan for Employee Pension Benefits (Revision of 2003).
 The Plan allows direct rollovers of a lump-sum distribution from a designated Roth account under a qualified 401(k) plan sponsored by any of the employee's previous employers.
 All investments are participant directed.

 Separate investment elections may be made for Employee Savings (pre-tax savings, after-tax savings, Roth 401(k) savings, catch-up contributions and Roth 401(k) catch-up contributions), Retirement Account contributions, rollover account contributions and Roth 401(k) rollover account contributions.
 All contributions are deposited in the trust on a monthly basis (more frequently in the case of employee contributions for eligible employees paid on a more frequent basis).
-Monies deposited are reinvested by Fidelity Management Trust Company ("the Trustee") in the investment options specified.
+Monies deposited are reinvested by Fidelity Management Trust Company (the "Trustee") in the investment options specified.

-Eligible employees under the Plan (except for union-represented guardworkers at U. S. Steel Tubular Products, Inc.'s Lone Star Plant at Lone Star Tubular Operations) participate in a non-contributory defined contribution Retirement Account maintained under the Plan.
-With respect to the defined contribution Retirement Account, the Employing Companies make contributions, depending on age and base salary, to the employee's account on a monthly basis.
-Percentages are based upon the age of the participant as of the first day of the month and eligible salary at the time of the contribution, as noted below:
+Plan participants also participate in a non-contributory defined contribution Retirement Account maintained under the Plan.
+With respect to the defined contribution Retirement Account component, the Employing Companies make contributions equal to 4% of the employee's monthly base salary to the employee's account on a monthly basis.
+Participants become fully vested in the value of the Retirement Account after attaining two years of continuous service.